Transhumance: Poland

+In the pastoral culture in Poland, Redyk was perceived as the greatest village festival.
+Farmers who gave their sheep to a shepherd for the entire season, before grazing in the pastures, listed them (most often by marking them with notches on the shepherd's stick, stick or beam), marked them and placed them in a basket made of tynin.
+In the Memoir of the Tatra Society from 1876, the way in which this is done is described: "(...) they herd sheep from the entire village to one agreed place, give them to the shepherds and shepherds one by one, then mix them together and count the number of the whole herd (flock).

+The sheep of all the shepherds were gathered in one place at the foot of the mountains, and then one large herd was driven to the szalas.
+The entrance to the hala was also particularly emphasized: there was shooting, honking and shouting all the way.
+This was intended to drive away evil spirits from their animals and to keep the entire herd together.

+At the end of the ceremony, there was music and dancing together.
+The musicians played traditional instruments: gajdas and violins.
+To the accompaniment of music, the Sałashniks performed the oldest individual dance – the owiedziok, the owczarza, the kolomajka, the swinszczok, the masztołka.

+Redyk included many local practices, rituals and celebrations.
+In modern time it is mainly a part of local traditional entertainment.
+The modern spring and autumn Redyk (sheep drive) has the character of a folkloric spectacle addressed to locals and tourists, but also to the highlanders themselves, who to identify with their traditions.
+Sometimes common redyk was organised also in Czechia, Slovakia and Romania.
+In Poland, the organisers was the Transhumant Pastoral Foundation.

 Britain

 Wales

 In most parts of Wales, farm workers and sometimes the farmer would spend the summer months at a hillside summer house, or hafod ([ˈhavɔd]), where the livestock would graze.
-During the late autumn the farm family and workers would drive the flocks down to the valleys, and stay at the main residence or hendref ([ˈhɛndrɛv]).
+During the late autumn the farm family and workers would drive the flocks down to the valleys and stay at the main house or hendref ([ˈhɛndrɛv]).

 This system of transhumance has generally not been practised for almost a century; it continued in Snowdonia after it ceased elsewhere in Wales, and remnants of the practice can still be found in rural farming communities in the region to this day.
 Both "Hafod" and "Hendref" survive in Wales as place names and house names and in one case as the name of a raw milk cow cheese (Hafod).
 Today, cattle and sheep that summer on many hill farms are still transported to lowland winter pastures, but by truck rather than being driven overland.